I. Course Prefix/Number: ART 231

 VI.
 Sequence of Topics

-Lecture, demonstration and critique topics:
+A. Lecture, demonstration and critique topics:

-B. SEEING as basis for DRAWING.
+2. Seeing as basis for drawing.

 VII.
 Methods of Instruction